ergo-services/ergo/docs/extra-library/network-protocols/erlang.md

 It is compatible with OTP-23 to OTP-27.
 The source code is available on the project's GitHub page at [https://github.com/ergo-services/proto](https://github.com/ergo-services/proto) in the `erlang23` directory.&#x20;

-Note that the source code is distributed under the _Business Source License 1.1_ and cannot be used for production or commercial purposes without a license, which can be purchased on the project's sponsor page.
+The source code is distributed under the MIT License, like the rest of the framework, and is free to use in commercial projects without restrictions.

 ### EPMD